cyberwizardinstitute/workshops/data_by_johnny.md

 Surely you understand that the phrase "thx :)" is fundamentally different to the number 3.141.

-One is a number, the other is string of grafitti, or simply: strings.
+One is a number, the other is a string of grafitti, or simply: a string.

 ```js
 var pieceOfPi = 3.141